kyverno/website/content/en/docs/Tracing/_index.md

 Tracing is not limited to a single application, as the tracing context can be transmitted on the wire it is possible to collect spans from multiple applications and reconcile them in a single trace.

 In the context of Kyverno, requests are usually sent by the Kubernetes API server to the Kyverno service during the admission phase.
 Kyverno receives and processes admission requests according to the configured policies.
 Every step in the admission pipeline and during the engine policy processing will produce spans.
-All clients (Kubernetes client, registry client and cosign client) have also been instrument to produce client spans and transmit the tracing context on the wire.
+All clients (Kubernetes client, registry client and cosign client) have also been instrumented to produce client spans and transmit the tracing context on the wire.

 ## Trace example